iuruoy-shao/iuruoy-shao/README.md

 - Creating websites with HTML/CSS and Javascript

 ### Software
-- Using complex formulae and formatting in Google Sheets
+- Complex formulae and formatting in Google Sheets
 - LaTeX and writing LaTeX documents with Overleaf
 - Creating graphics with Canva and Adobe Illustrator
 - Digital art with Photoshop, Krita, and Procreate